 Our scholarly-practitioner model resides at the intersection of theory, inquiry and practice.
 Your coursework and research will complement your professional practice and will be enriched by deep collaboration with the expert community of practitioner-scholars you join.

 Executive Ed.D. - Gifted Administration

 The Executive Ed.D. format fits the work and lifestyle of today’s educational professionals.
-Summer and weekend classes are paired with distance-learning activities to allow students to maintain full-time employment while earning a doctorate degree in as little as three years.
+All programs are designed to allow students to maintain full-time employment while earning a doctorate degree in as little as three years.